Learning is a change in behavior that is permanent, and which results from activity, training, and/or observation.

 Relevance of learning materials and methods of instruction

-Methods of teaching have a great effect on learning.
+Methods of teaching selected and used have a big effect on the learning of the learners.
 For example, a skillful teacher, using relevant and adequate teaching materials, and teaching methods commensurate with his students’ abilities will undoubtedly bring some measure of success to his work.

 Emotional attitudes and personal adjustment